diepnguyenhoang/my_website/_docs/assignments/week04.md

 - The file was saved in pdf format before sending to the laser cutter.
 - The material we used to cut is MDF 3mm and Acryclic 3mm.
 - Then we measured the size of the big one and the small onces after cutting to see the difference.
-To make it easy to calculate, we also used 2-side taps to help position the material on paper, and made use of the digital calculator.
+To make it easy to calculate, we also used 2-side taps to help position the material on paper, and made use of the digital caliper.
 ![](../images/week04/kerf02.jpg)
 - After cutting: Interestingly, both the MDF and the Acrylic demonstrated clearly the kerf.
 	- With MDF material: